ivartz/epi_corrections/README.md

 Python script for pipeline implementation for correction of magnetic susceptibility induced (geometric and intensity) artefacts from off-resonance field in EPI MRI images.
-Using FSL topup and EPIC.
+Using FSL TOPUP and EPIC.

+## Methods

 See reports/PosterHovden.pdf (NFMF MedFys 2019).